Emilfc2000/Heterogeneous_Lattice_RL/README.md

 --------------------

-To Run Reinforcement Learning via CNN+data framework, one must:
+To Run Reinforcement Learning with CNN + data framework, one must:

 1: Generate training data by creating lattice structures and compression testing them (or simulations)